Glacier Bay in Alaska is one of the highlights of an Alaskan cruise. As seeing a glacier for the first or twentieth time is spectacular.

 A glacier is a slowly moving mass or river of ice formed by the accumulation and compaction of snow on mountains or near the poles.
 The National Geographic Society explains it much better than me with lots of videos.

 The Glacier Bay Park Rangers are picked up first thing in the morning, so they can be on

 The day starts early (approx. 7 am) to sail through the fjords leading up to the breathtaking Margerie Glacier.
 The glacier is lodged between the fjords and is very big, 21 mi/34 km long.

 The ship will usually stay for around an hour and turn, so if you have a balcony cabin you can stay there comfortably, knowing you will see the glacier whichever side you are on.

-The best part of seeing Margerie Glacier is waiting for it to calve, this is when part of ice falls off the glacier.
+The best part of seeing Margerie Glacier is waiting for it to calves, this is when part of the ice falls off the glacier.
 It makes such a noise, you hear it before you see it!
 Unfortunately, I was not fast enough to capture it on video!

-After an hour there taking in the beauty of the glacier, the ship sails to Lamplugh Glacier, that takes approximately an hour.
+After an hour there taking in the beauty of the glacier, the ship sails to Lamplugh Glacier, which takes approximately an hour.

 Lamplugh Glacier is smaller than the Margerie Glacier, it is 8 miles long/13 km and it is on an angle.
 Still just as beautiful as the Margerie Glacier.

 The ship will turn so the whole ship gets a good view and is there for around 45 minutes.
 The rest of the day is quite scenic sailing from the fjords and you must keep your eye out for whales, seals and birds.